fortrabbit/blog/video-symfony2-on-fortrabbit.md

 ---
 title: Symfony2 on fortrabbit
 author: fl
-excerpt: This video shows you how easy it is to set up Symfony on fortrabbit.
+intro: This video shows you how easy it is to set up Symfony on fortrabbit.
 created: 2012-11-01
 tag:
   - webdev